Architecture

 Digital Identities

-Digital Seals and Attestations
+Digital Seals and Attestation

 Exchanging — Identifying — Authenticating